wazawoo/neocityexpress/README.md

 _...on Visual Studio_ \
 Set `LDGame` as startup project on the steps above.

 Now, the sounds require fmod, which I am not really allowed to ship here.
 If you want to get sounds working, run the editor and **check the log error for instructions**.
 You can get the fmod binaries [here](https://www.fmod.com/download), under "Fmod Engine".
 You just manually add the assemblies on all the architectures you want to target (macOS, Windows, Linux).
+Here are the binaries you need for those plarforms:
+- macOS
+  - `libfmodstudio.dylib`
+  - `libfmodstudioL.dylib`
+- Windows
+  - `fmodstudio.dll` (not verified)
+  - `fmodstudioL.dll` (not verified)
+- Linux
+  - `libfmodstudio.so`
+  - `libfmodstudioL.so`

 ### Other tools!
 - The dialogue itself is written in [gum](https://github.com/isadorasophia/gum), a narrative language designed to integrate with the engine.
 You can try editing the gum files, they will automatically pick up the changes in the editor!